U.S. Postal Service watchdog to probe service woes as worries rise about mail ballots

 The Inspector General’s Office is “conducting a body of work to address concerns raised,” spokeswoman Agapi Doulaveris said

-The investigation comes as the Postal Service is warning states that there is “significant risk” voters will not have enough time to complete their ballots and return them under current state laws.
-The Washington Post reported that the Postal Service has warned a total of 46 of the 50 states and the District of Columbia.
+The investigation comes as the Postal Service is warning states there is “significant risk” voters will not have enough time to complete and return their ballots.
+The Postal Service late on Friday released letters it had sent to 46 states and the District of Columbia, after the Washington Post reported earlier on the extent of the warnings.

-The letters highlight the possibility that a meaningful number of mail votes in the Nov.
+The warning highlighted the possibility that a meaningful number of mail votes in the Nov.
 3 presidential election might go uncounted if they are returned too late.

 “State and local election officials must understand and take into account our operational standards and recommended timelines,” Postal Service spokeswoman Martha Johnson said.